-Has been an academic at the University of Edinburgh since 1976, save for a four year period (1987-91) when he was Chairman of the Department of Economics at the University of St Andrews.
-Has also served as Head of Department of Economics at Edinburgh in 1991-93 and again in 1995-97.
+Has been an academic at the University of Edinburgh since 1976, save for a four year period (1987-91) when he was Chairman of the School of Economics at the University of St Andrews.
+Has also served as Head of the School of Economics at Edinburgh in 1991-93 and again in 1995-97.
 Was Head of the Economics, Business Studies and Accounting and Business Method "Planning Unit" in 1995-96, and Director of Post-Graduate Studies in the Business School (2005-2007).
 Between 1995 and 2008 he was Director and then Academic Director of The David Hume Institute.

 Has research links with:

-- Department of Economics, University of Sheffield;
+- Department of Economics, University of Newcastle;

 - Graduate School of Business at Stanford University, California;

 - Top Executive Pay